Downtown Tampa, Florida

 Some of Tampa’s earliest accomplishments as a City occurred along Franklin Street, a once popular and thriving north-south corridor located within downtown Tampa.
 Today, there is renewed interest in revitalizing Franklin Street and the corridor’s vibrant and unique character within downtown Tampa.
+You can learn more about our preservation efforts here.

 The purpose of the Tampa Downtown Partnership Storefront and Sidewalk Café Grant Program is to support and encourage more investment in the street-level appearance and activation through storefront and sidewalk cafe improvements.